databyjp/asset_correlation_analysis/README.md

 # Asset correlation analysis

-Repo accompanying the article discussing analysis of asset correlation.
+Repo accompanying the article discussing analysis of asset correlation, and portfolio construction based on Modern Portfolio Theory.